flipbase/docs/recorder/docs.md

 What you should know before implementating the recorder interface:

-* We strongly advice you to make sure that in in all cases (even on mobile phones), the recorder interface is not smaller then **244 pixels** wide.
+* We strongly advice you to make sure that the recorder interface is not smaller then **244 pixels** wide, in all cases (even on mobile phones).

 * The recorder is fully responsive and automatically fills up the parent element node.
 If you do not want this, please use a [`maxWidth` setting](settings.md).